StefieS/ISM_PROJEKT_APIARY/README.md

 # ISM_PROJEKT_APIARY
-Simulating an apiary to figure out which method is more effective.
+Simulating an apiary to figure out whether onsite or offsite extraction is more effective.